openhab/openhabian/docs/openhabian-DEBUG.md

 ## Debug
 If the problem persists, check `/boot/first-boot.log` to get an indication what went wrong in the install process and where.
 You can avoid openHABian to start reinstalling on future reboots by removing the file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should **not** run openHAB on a box in that state.
-You can use this state to debug, you can also use the 6X menu options in `openhabian-config` to manually install everything that failed or missing.
+You can use this state to debug, you can also use the 6X menu options in `openhabian-config` to manually install everything that failed or is missing.
 See `/opt/openhabian/openhabian-setup.sh` and the corresponding code in `/opt/openhabian/functions/*.bash` what usually gets installed on an unattended installation.
 Note that if you keep or recreate (just "touch") `/opt/openhabian-install-failed`, you can reboot at any time to continue unattended installation.
 So if say Java install fails (Java being a prerequisite to installation of openHAB), you can do that manually or use `openhabian-config` to do that, then continue installation by rebooting.
 Should you succeed at some point in time - great!
 Let us know what you did to make it work please by opening a Github issue (see below).
 As we all cannot be sure everything on your box is 100% the same what an unattended install gets you, please also do a complete reinstall before you start running openHAB.
 If possible start with the flash step.
 If that does not work, at least delete all the packages that openhabian-setup had installed before you reboot.